WELCOME TO WAVELAND PARK!

 “THE COMBINATION OF ALL THESE BUSINESSES AND AMENITIES MAKE WAVELAND PARK ONE OF THE MOST DESIRABLE NEIGHBORHOODS IN

 The exclusive purpose of the Association is to promote the social welfare of the Waveland Park area through charitable, educational, or recreational activities for the common good and general welfare of the people of the community.

 A LOOK AT

 The Waveland Park Neighborhood Association was founded in 1992 by a group of residents who shared a common interest to keep the neighborhood a desirable place to live.
 Paul Johnson organized and hosted the first meeting on October 16, 1991 along with his wife Marion, Larry Johnston, Mark Johnson, Jim Kelley, A. Jane Roberts and Jon Vasey.
 Just a few months later, the Association was formed and members were recruited.
 Twenty years later in 2012, the Waveland Park Neighborhood Association (WPNA) is still going strong.
 We've completed a majority of goals in our Neighborhood Plan and have since then become one of the City of Des Moines' Chartered neighborhoods.
 We've also received a number of City and Resource provider awards and our membership of individual, household and businesses is expanding.

-The Association's work is coordinated and overseen by a group of up to 11 neighborhood residents who serve as volunteer members of the board of directors of the WPNA; guided by the Association's purpose and bylaws.
+The Association's primary goal is to work together to enhance and maintain the quality of life in the Waveland Park Area; guided by the Association's Board, purpose, and bylaws.
 We meet the second Monday of every month at 6:30 p.m. at the Franklin Avenue Library.
 The WPNA's work could not be done without a significant number of committed group of volunteers - currently over 75+ neighbors, family members, colleagues, and business owners.
 They are the people that make what the Association accomplishes possible.